-4. Never operate in an enclosed space such as a closet unless you have good ventilation.
+4. Never operate in an enclosed space such as a closet unless you have good ventilation in that space.
+See the following web page for guidance on how to calculate ventilation requirements for a kiln room: hotkilns.com/calculate-kiln-room-ventilation